 Explores areas and topics not covered in the regular philosophy offerings.
 Subject matters will be provided in the official announcements that precede registration.
 This course may be taken more than once with different content.
-Prerequisite: PHIL-101.
+Prerequisite: PHIL-101 or PHIL-103.
 An additional fee may be required, depending on the topic offered.
 (ATTR: ARTS)